hunter-teacher-cert/csci70900-summer2021/daily/README.md

   - Design first.
 Sketch out your plan on paper ("keys to success"), transcribe into comments in your code file.
   - Get something, however, minimal, to compile and run ASAP.
 Incrementally grow it until it aligns with your goal.
   - Never stray far from runnable code.
+- Need to tune your mental model?
+Play here: https://playgameoflife.com/
+- That one not fancy enough for you?
+Play here: https://gameoflife.pro/
+- Want more background?
+Read up here: https://en.wikipedia.org/wiki/The_Game_of_Life
 - Grow cohort KB ("knowledge base") on slack:
   - Have a Q?
 Ask.
   - Confident in your skills/knowledge? _See how well you can explain it._